-The existence problem of telescopers is equivalent to the termination of Zeilberger's algorithm [65, 66] and can be used to detect the hypertranscendence and algebraic dependency of functions defined by indefinite sums or integrals [35,56].
+From the indefinite summation problem to the definite one, creative telescoping [83] is a crucial tool for computing definite sums with applications in computer-generated proofs of combinatorial identities [65, 80, 81].
+One of fundamental problems related to creative telescoping is the existence problem of telescopers for special functions which is equivalent to the termination of Zeilberger's algorithm [82, 83] and can be used to detect the hypertranscendence and algebraic independence of functions defined by indefinite sums or integrals [45, 73].
 A sufficient condition, namely holonomicity, on the existence of telescopers was first given by Zeilberger in 1990 using Bernstein's theory of holonomic D-modules [11].
-Wilf and Zeilberger in [64] proved that telescopers exist for proper hypergeometric terms.
+Wilf and Zeilberger in [81] proved that telescopers exist for proper hypergeometric terms.
 However, holonomicity and properness are only sufficient conditions.
 Abramov and Le [6] solved the existence problem of telescopers for rational functions in two discrete variables.
-This work was soon extended to the hypergeometric case by Abramov [5], the q-hypergeometric case in [22], and the mixed rational and hypergeometric case in [16,20].
-All of the above work only focused on the problem for bivariate functions of a special class.
-The criteria on the existence of telescopers beyond the bivariate case were given in [17-19].
-We will solve in this paper the existence problem of telescopers for general rational functions in several discrete variables.
+This work was soon extended to the hypergeometric case by Abramov [5], the q-hypergeometric case in [28], the mixed rational and hypergeometric case in [18, 26], and most recently the P-recursive case in [33].
+The criteria on the existence of telescopers for rational functions in three variables were given in [19, 20, 22].
+In arbitrary number of variables, there is no available algorithm for deciding the existence of telescopers for rational functions.
+As the second main result of our paper, we will solve the existence problem of telescopers for multivariate rational functions by reducing the problem to the computation of Sato's isotropy groups and the testing of the shift equivalence of multivariate polynomials.